Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 Hi there, what's up ?

-Today, am going to share with you a small tip... using only `bash` and `nginx` to add views on a website,
+Today, am going to share with you a 'small' tip, using only `bash` and `nginx` to have google-analytics's like, tracking metrics service on your websites,

-You may be wondering... *"why even DOING THAT ?"*, you see, long time ago, i decided to make my personal website using only C, yup, the one you're looking right now, and i used a lot of existing "markdown -> html" C code pre-existing to add my own sauce.
+You may be wondering... *"WHY DOING THAT ?"*; you see, long time ago, i decided to make my personal website using only C.

+Yup, the one you're looking right now, and reading from; and i used a lot of existing "markdown -> html" C code to add my own sauce (it's a little messy but i like it).

 ![image](https://cdn.jsdelivr.net/gh/sanix-darker/sanixdk.xyz@master/content/assets/ccc.png)